Jurij15/ATM_Software/README.md

 # ATM_Software
-A thing that has no real reason to exist, i just made it for fun
+A thing that has no real reason to exist, i just made it for fun!

+Still umder development!